OGGM/oggmcontrib/README.rst

 consistency of the code and continuous testing.
 However, there are several reasons why making your own repository could be useful:

-- compliying to OGGM's strict testing rules can be annoying, especially in the early stages of development of a model
+- complying to OGGM's strict testing rules can be annoying, especially in the early stages of development of a model
 - with you own repository you have full control on it's development while still being able to use the OGGM workflow and multiprocessing capabilities